-BASW applications for Autumn 2021 are now closed.
-Applications for Autumn 2022 will become available in late January/early February 2022.
-Please visit our BASW Application Information page for details on our application process.
-We encourage prospective applicants to attend an information session and view the recording of our January 26th online BASW Open House.
+BASW applications for Autumn 2023 are open!
+Please visit our BASW Application Instructions page to access application instructions and the application itself.
+We encourage prospective applicants to attend an information session and view recordings of our recent events.

 The School of Social Work seeks individuals who are interested in tackling complex social problems, building skills to help individuals, families and communities, and who are committed to becoming social change agents.

 The Bachelor of Arts in Social Welfare (BASW) serves as an excellent foundation for aspiring leaders, helpers, innovators, community organizers, and social service professionals, giving students skills to work with clients individually, with groups and families, or on a macro policy level.
 As a professional degree, we support students to develop skills and values that prepare them for successful careers as social workers.